TheRealMoff/learning-git/README.md

 # Git and GitHub Course

-## This repo was used to learn git from amigoscode2
+## This repo was used to learn git from amigoscode

 https://app.amigoscode.com/courses/enrolled/1317178